krzysiekwit1/hex-ocean-recruitment-project/README.md

 ## General info

-This is recruitment project, allow to send data in json and display request
+This is recruitment project, allow to send data in json and display response

 ## Technologies